Before you can grow your own food, you need a place to plant it, and for that you’ll need a garden bed prepped and ready for food production.

 These “big three” are what largely contributes to healthy plants and worthwhile crops.

-Espoma makes an excellent fertilizer for vegetables and is the one I use in my own garden.
+Espoma makes an excellent fertilizer (Amazon Link) for vegetables and is the one I use in my own garden.
 The downside of using these types of fertilizers is that they aren’t readily procurable without a visit to the store or an online resource.

 Compost, manure, and a rotating use of cover crops allows soil to naturally replenish what is being used by plants.
 Additionally these sources of fertilizer are much more readily available than a store-bought option.
 A varied source of fertilizers is ideal.